hzqst/MetaHookSv/Renderer.md

 `r_hdr_adaptation` Controls the dark / bright adaptation speed for HDR.

-* Changes to some of the cvars will not take effect immediately, using `r_reload` to reload those cvars.

 ## Water Shader

 Water Shader creates water that realistically reflects and refracts the world.